HaoEnHsu/semantic-plausibility/README.md

 2. Overview:

-4. Run the following command to execute the program and get the evaluation results as well as the predictions for the appropriate data:
-   `python3 main.py`
+3. To get the models work, simply run the files.